Leading Through Systems

 As you advance in your career, your leadership becomes more and more remote.
 It can range from not seeing everyone in the building that reports to you because of schedules; all the way to having employees spread out across the globe.
 Your growth in leadership means that you need to conquer remote leadership in order to stay successful.

 Learn to master the flow of your organization

-Every business or group should have a formal organization; it’s the one one the organizational chart.
-The path typically looks straight forward.
+Every business or group should have a formal organization; it’s the one on the organizational chart.
+The path typically looks straightforward.
 Each business also has an informal organization.
 It’s much more zigzagged and complex.
 You’ll find gatekeepers, influencers, expediters, and stoppers here.
 For most people, the best path to getting something done or going somewhere is rarely a straight line.

 Leading in your absence is a true test of your leadership

 It’s impossible to do everything, no matter how hard you try.
 You’ll need to work on clear concise communication skills in order to get your vision across to everyone.
 Successful leaders also build a good system of expectations with their teams.
 They are highly involved in setting parameters, exceptions, and what they want to be included on.
 They make it very clear what requires their involvement and what does not.
 Help your teams when they need it, but don’t spoon-feed them every solution.
 If you do, they may end up delegating up their problems instead of taking care of them themselves.